Toner Versus Micellar Water

 However, it is a product suitable for all skin types.

-It is an ideal product for those who have dry skin, those who are especially sensitive, or those who are prone to experiencing acne breakouts.
+It is an ideal product for those with dry skin, those who are especially sensitive, or those prone to acne breakouts.

 When Do You Use Micellar Water?